Compare Business Use Car Insurance

 - A paper salesman uses their own car to drive around the UK visiting small businesses to sell paper supplies.
 They need Class 3 business use cover.

-- A pizza delivery person would not be covered under 'business use' so they need commercial vehicle insurance, which covers getting paid to deliver goods.
+- A pizza delivery person would not be covered under 'business use' so they need hire & reward cover, a type of commercial vehicle insurance, which covers getting paid specifically to deliver goods (and people).

 What does Business Car Insurance cover?